Javaabu/geospatial/docs/intro.md

 This package is an extension to [Laravel Eloquent Spatial](https://github.com/MatanYadaev/laravel-eloquent-spatial), mainly adding support for testing with sqlite, and other helpful functionalities.
 This documentation will contain the extra features added on top of the original package.

+You can refer to the [Laravel Eloquent Spatial](https://github.com/MatanYadaev/laravel-eloquent-spatial) package documentation for the original package features.